jasonli2446/BrickdUp/README.md

   - Atmospheric tower environment

 - **Music & Sound**: Electronic soundtrack that evolves as you climb higher in the tower, creating a sense of progression and accomplishment

-## Installation & Setup

-[Installation instructions will be added when the project is ready for distribution]

 ## Team Members